cksystemsteaching/selfie/README.md

 4. heap segment: located right above the data segment and, initially with a large gap, below the stack segment; segment size and content may change at runtime and are determined by the code executing in the code segment, including memory allocation and deallocation; content is anything that does not fit the other segments; at runtime, segment size may grow towards higher addresses upon memory allocation but never shrink (dynamic heap allocator); all content may change; in selfie, there is no memory deallocation but, in general, there is, see below.

+In sum, allocating memory requires in the code segment, well, code, and in the data segment, global variables and literals.
+Allocating and deallocating memory in the stack segment is done by calling procedures and eventually returning, respectively.
+Lastly, allocating and deallocating memory in the heap segment is done by calling special procedures which we explain next.

 > `malloc()`: dynamic memory allocation on the heap

 The procedure `string_alloc()` allocates zeroed memory using the infamous procedure `malloc()` which stands for *memory allocate* on the heap at runtime.
 That procedure is available in virtually all dialects of C including C\* and so important that it is even built into the language.
 C compilers including the selfie compiler attach code that implements the procedure to any compiled code that uses it.
 Programming languages other than C likely feature builtin procedures similar to `malloc()` such as Java, for example, where its counterpart is called `new()`.